 Today, Mabunji is a financially strong corporation, with a dedicated and progressive Board of Directors.
-Over the last 20 years, Mabunji has grown its net assets from $2.5m to $15.9m, despite experiencing continuous change in the funding and general business environment over that time.
-It has achieved this by accessing more grant funding to facilitate the purchase of land, construct new buildings, make new business investments and continue to provide expanded and new services to the community.
-Mabunji has been very successful at delivering contract services under these funding arrangements in its core areas of aged care, municipal services and more recently, child care.
+Over the last 20 years, Mabunji has grown its net assets to facilitate the purchase of land, construct new buildings, make new business investments, and continue to provide expanded and new services to the community.
+Mabunji has been very successful at delivering contract services under these funding arrangements in its core areas of aged care, municipal services and childcare.

 In 2015, Mabunji became incorporated under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 as a large corporation.